Kweisi Mfume: Caucus memberships

+Political positions

+Mfume voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Personal life

 Mfume is a member of the Prince Hall Freemasons and Omega Psi Phi fraternity.

+His first marriage to Linda Shields was from 1972 to 1975; it ended in divorce.

 In 2012, he married Tiffany McMillan, the granddaughter of Enolia McMillan, the first female president of the NAACP.
+He has six children, including Michael Mfume, who wrote, produced, directed and starred in the 1992 slasher film Ax 'Em.